 speaker

 David Acheson

-is David.
+This is David.
 So, you know, we are both working very diligently to grow the market.
 We have DTC plans in place with, as you know, for us, both on TV as well as digitally with Henry Winkler.
-We also have multiple different programs that are in place to help folks to identify patients that have GA, both in the treating offices and non-treating offices.
-We also have a very rosebush team that's built to focus on optometry and ophthalmology offices that are non-injecting.
+We also have Multiple different programs are in place to help folks to identify patients that have GA, both in the treating offices and non-treating offices.
+We also have a very robust team that's built to focus on optometry and ophthalmology offices that are non-injecting.
 And their sole purpose is to educate on geographic atrophy, identifying the patients that have geographic atrophy, and then having the opportunity for those patients to have information and some sort of referral into an office that is an injecting office.
 And that is ongoing and has been ongoing since the first part of the year.
-So that's what we're working to do to grow the market and our competitors doing a number of like opportunities.
-What I can tell you is that, you know, the market's been relatively flat coming into our Q1, but, you know, we've been able to grow our new to brand starts real robustly since, you know, late last year, which gives us comfort that we're going to see continued growth
+So that's what we're working to do to grow the market.
+And our competitors are doing a number of like opportunities.
+What I can tell you is that, you know, the market's been relatively flat coming into Q1.
+But, you know, we've been able to grow our new to brand starts robustly since, you know, late last year.

+speaker